 - What is true happiness and freedom?

-As we enter into the New Year, take some time to consider if you have an overarching set of beliefs and principles to guide you on your path of personal evolution.
+Do you have an overarching set of beliefs and principles to guide you on your path of personal evolution.
 Consider whether your beliefs – conscious or under the surface – usually lead you to happiness or suffering.

 If your beliefs are bringing you unhappiness, you can pause and adopt a new view.